danthompo44/ReservationSystem/CONTRIBUTING.md

 ## ❓ Need Help?

-If you have questions about how to contribute or how your contribution will be used or credited, please contact us at [your-email@example.com].
+If you have questions about how to contribute or how your contribution will be used or credited, please contact us at info@danthompsonguitar.co.uk.

-Thanks for helping make **[Project Name]** better!
+Thanks for helping make **Reservation System** better!